songweizhi/detectCFP/README.md

 Output files:
 ---

-1. output 1
+1. Output 1:
-    + each pathway in the final output has three columns: PWY_HMM, PWY_completeness and PWY_found
+    + each pathway in this file has three columns: PWY_HMM, PWY_completeness and PWY_found
     + PWY_HMM: "_n_" refers to "and " and "_v_" refers to "or "
     + PWY_cpl: Gapseq provided pathway completeness
     + PWY_found: "1" for detected and "0" for not

-1. output 2

-   presence/absence of pathways among MAGs
+1. Output 2: presence/absence of interested pathways among MAGs